xNegi/project-amazon.in-clone/README.md

 # project-amazon.in-clone
-amazone clone using html & css
+amazone ui clone using html & css build for learning framework and how a web page structure actually looks like.